HydrologyFrankfurt/ReWaterGAP/docs/getting_started/model_framework.rst

 GWSWUSE distinguishes water use from groundwater and surface water, generating monthly time series of net abstractions (NApot,s and NApot,g) from the two sources [1]_.
 These time series are input into the WGHM, impacting daily water flows and storages globally.
 For a detailed information on the WaterGap Framework see the `associated publication <https://gmd.copernicus.org/articles/14/1037/2021/#section2>`__.

+Please Note that Version 1 of WGHM and GWSWUSE is available on `Zenodo <https://doi.org/10.5281/zenodo.14988011>`__. in addition to the GitHub repository.

 .. _Figure1_framework:

 .. figure:: ../images/model_framework.png